+This elective is a survey of the two World Wars of the Twentieth Century featuring a review of the 'behind-the-scenes' strategy and tactics employed, little-known events, and other intriguing facts about the two conflicts.
+Films, movies, books to supplement the daily discussions of the campaigns, battles, and people who made history will be used.
+'War buffs' and military historians will love this class, along with those students who just simply are interested in or curious about this.
+This is an elective course.

+AP HUMAN GEOGRAPHY

+691SOC

+Grade Levels: 9 - 12

-Credits: 1.0 World History credit (0.5 per semester)
+Credits: 1.0 Elective credit (0.5 per semester)

+Length: Two semesters

+Prerequisites: None

-Other: To be successful in AP World History students must be motivated, self-directed learners with strong reading skills.
+Other: To be successful in AP Human Geography students must be motivated, self-directed learners with

+strong reading skills.
 Students can expect 5-8 hours of homework per week.
-This course fulfills the World History graduation requirement.
-This course fulfills Washington State public 4-year college/university social science admission requirements.
+This is an elective course.
+This course fulfills Washington State public 4-year college/university social science admission require ments.
 Students will have the option to take the National College Board AP exam.
 Students who score a 3, 4, or 5 on the AP exam may earn college credit.
-AP exams are scheduled in May with a charge for each exam of about \$91.
-It is the student's responsibility to determine whether or not the college(s) the student wishes to attend will accept AP credits.
-Students may receive college credit for Everett Community College (tuition costs apply).
+AP exams are scheduled in May with a charge for each exam of about \$92.
+It is the student's responsibility to determine whether or not the college(s) the student

+wishes to attend will accept AP credits.